 How you experience your experiences is your masterpiece alone.
 Take responsibility for your reality.
 Let your words and feelings guide you.
 You have that power.
 You can have that freedom.“Intentions compressed into words enfold magical power.” @DeepakChopra #wordsmatter inspire a friend

-Have you noticed how your word choice has influenced the way you feel and experience life?
-Which words would you like to replace, and which would serve you better in their place?
+Which words would you like to get rid of, and which would serve you better in their place?